17 Magic Foods That Relieve Cold Symptoms

-Man has suffered the common cold for centuries, and historical remedies range from the banal to the bizarre.
+People have suffered the common cold for centuries, and historical remedies range from the banal to the bizarre.
 The ancient Egyptians' go-to was the milk of a mother who had given birth to a boy.
 If that didn't work, they had a spell to go with it.
-And Victorian cookbooks are stuffed with "natural" cures for congestion, like cold beef tea, a hot mustard foot bath, and even a "bacon bandage for the throat.”
-(See Aunt Babette’s Cookbook 1889 for the recipe).
+And Victorian cookbooks are stuffed with "natural" cures for congestion, like cold beef tea, a hot mustard foot bath, and even a "bacon bandage for the throat."

 For hundreds of years we've sniffled, and we're still no closer to finding a cure.
-In fact, the common cold accounts for approximately 40 percent of time taken off work and millions of days of school missed by children each year, according to some estimates.
 The good news is, we no longer have to bet on hocus pocus and borax mouthwash (an Edwardian special!) for relief.
-Here's a roundup of the best natural cold cures—7 superfoods scientifically proven to ease the sneezing, coughing, aching, stuffy head, and fever.
-Find out how many of these you knew, and be sure to take out our list of 27 Doctors’ Own Cures for a Cold.
+Here's a roundup of 17 cold remedies of immune-boosting foods scientifically proven to ease the sneezing, coughing, aching, stuffy head, and fever.

 Lots of studies have been done to gauge the effect of zinc on cold symptoms, with varying results.
 In fact, a systematic review published in The Cochrane Library was withdrawn after concerns about the data.
 But a study in the Canadian Medical Association Journal found that taking zinc "may shorten the duration of symptoms of the common cold."

-Dana Corriel, MD, and internist, recommends taking a zinc supplement as soon as you notice symptoms of a cold to stave off getting full-blown sick.
-To get your zinc fill, toss back a couple oysters; they're the best natural source of zinc.
-You'll get 74 mg, or about what you'll find in 6 lozenges, in just 3 ounces.
+Dana Corriel, MD and an internist, recommends taking a zinc supplement as soon as you notice symptoms of a cold to stave off getting full-blown sick.
+To get your zinc fill, toss back a couple of oysters; they're the best natural source of zinc.
+You'll get 74 milligrams, or about what you'll find in 6 lozenges, in just 3 ounces.

-Mom was right: chicken soup really can ease a cold.
+Mom was right: chicken soup really is one of the best cold remedies.
 According to a study in American Journal of Therapeutics, chicken soup's medicinal power may be attributed to carnosine, a compound found in chicken breast and real chicken broth, that helps the body's immune system combat flu-like symptoms by inhibiting the release of inflammatory nitric oxide cells.
 The downside is the soothing benefits end as soon as the soup passes through the digestive tract, so you'll have to hope mom made a large batch.

 More commonly known as kiwifruit, the Chinese Gooseberry—a nickname given to the native Chinese fruit by New Zealanders—is also one of nature's most powerful cold remedies.
 Research in the British Journal of Nutrition suggests snacking on nutrient-dense kiwifruit can help relieve cold symptoms, and even shorten illness.
 The study took 132 adults and placed half on a daily diet that included 4 gold kiwifruit, while the other half supplemented their diets with two bananas each day.
 The result?
 The kiwi eaters had sore throats resolve three days sooner—and head congestion resolved almost four days sooner—as compared to the banana group.
 Researchers attribute the results to micronutrients in gold kiwifruit that significantly enhanced the concentration of immunity-boosting erythrocytes in red blood cells.